carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 this machine.

-For that reason, we precomputed in a more powerful machine the taxonomy assignation of this reads.
-The command that was run was in fact not with FASTQ files, kraken2 can also be run after the assembly process, in this case the input is a FASTA file of assembled contigs (`JP4D.fasta`).
+For that reason, we precomputed in a more powerful machine the taxonomy assignation of this reads. but we did this not with the trimmed reads but with the assembles contigs, in this case the input is a FASTA file of assembled contigs (`JP4D.fasta`).
 In the powerful machine, after we assembled th metagenome for this sample, we copied our assembly into our working directory and run kraken2.
 Output files in this command are also `JP4D.kraken` and `JP4D_kraken.report`.
 (Do not run the next commands, the results are already in the taxonomy directory).
 ~~~
 $ cp ../../assembly/JP4D.fasta .
 $ kraken2 --db minikraken2_v2_8GB_201904_UPDATE --fasta-input JP4D.fasta --threads 12 --output JP4D.kraken --report JP4D_kraken.report
 ~~~
 {: .bash}

-Let's visualize the precomputed outputs of kraken2 in our assembled metagenome.
+Let's look at the precomputed outputs of kraken2 in our assembled metagenome.
 ~~~
 head ~/dc_workshop/taxonomy/JP4D.kraken
 ~~~